tnaftali/weather-challenge/README.md

 Gets boards of an user by username

 ### GET api/boards/{username}/{name}
-Gets certain board from user by name
+Gets weather for locations of a user's board

 ### POST api/boards/{username}/{name}
 Creates a board for a certain user with given name